 A flexible canvas in a handy size: 1.2 x 2.0 metres.
 Simple assembly by just one employee.

-The fire-resistant material makes the canvas extremely suitable for placement around aggregates, for example.
+The fire-resistant material makes the sound reducing canvas extremely suitable for placement around aggregates, for example.

 More and more attention is being paid to noise nuisance from construction works and the disruption it can cause.
 Complaints from local residents and non-compliance with regulations and legislation can result in building projects coming to a standstill.
 The Heras Noise Control Barrier 2.0 helps you reduce noise nuisance from construction works and avoid complaints from local residents.